oracle/rwloadsim/workloads/OLTP.md

 the files generated during execution of runs for your specific project.
 Do make sure this is working before continuing.

-Note that if you are running secure Linux, you probably need to to execute
+Note that if you are running secure Linux, you probably need to become root and execute
 ```
 chcon unconfined_u:object_r:httpd_sys_content_t:s0 /home2/mylogin/html
 ```